-By school age, your child is regularly sleeping through the night without waking up.
-A good night’s sleep is important for her growth and development.
+By school age, your child is probably sleeping through the night regularly without waking up.
+A good night’s sleep is important for her growth, learning and development.

 A bedtime routine might look like this:

 - 6.45 pm: put on pyjamas, brush teeth, go to the toilet.

 - 7.15 pm: quiet time in the bedroom with a book and a bedtime story or quiet chat.